tonvanbart/spring-ldap-example/README.md

 ### Moving parts, bind login verification
 The setup works as follows: the Spring Boot plugin configuration in `pom.xml` activates a profile `embedldap`.
-This causes the properties for that profile `application-embedldap` to be read in addition to the normal `application.properties`.
+This causes the properties for that profile `application-embedldap.properties` to be read in addition to the normal `application.properties`.
 The profile application properties create an embedded LDAP server, tell it to initialize from `test-schema.ldif` and override the configuration of `ldap.url` to point to the embedded server.